Home » History

 History

-Seven girls, imbued with zeal, exuberance, and social concern united to form a modest club with ambitious goals.
+Seven young ladies, aged 15 to 20, imbued with zeal, exuberance, and social concern united to form a modest club with ambitious goals.
 In the heart of San Francisco Chinatown, the Square and Circle Club began in 1924, dedicated to promote and foster philanthropic projects and community service.
 “In deeds be square, in knowledge be all-round” was the ringing motto.
 This nucleus of girls, which quickly enlarged to sixteen, was truly a remarkable group.
 Rich in the culture and knowledge of their ancestors and enlightened by their American heritage, they embraced the best of each.

 Believing that community service involves more than providing funds, members have actively participated in numerous community service projects such as health drives organized by the San Francisco Health Center, the collection and distribution of care packages to needy families, holding Easter egg hunts for immigrant children, delivering practical gifts – gloves, scarves, sweaters, and other warm clothing – to residents at Laguna Honda Hospital, collaborating with students from City College of SF and SF State University Asian American Studies Department to knit scarves for Gum Moon residents, and organizing and implementing a weekly orientation program for immigrant children and their families.
 Many of the community needs that were first identified and addressed by Square and Circle have become incorporated into the structure of many community organizations that followed.